CS

 Who Should Buy Which?

-Buy the MG 7 if: You value a longer warranty, or prefer MG's approach to design and ownership experience.
+Buy the MG 7 if: You prioritise performance, or prefer MG's approach to design and ownership experience.

-Buy the Toyota Camry if: You want the lower entry price, need more boot space, want lower running costs, need stronger towing, or prefer Toyota's approach to design and ownership experience.
+Buy the Toyota Camry if: You want the lower entry price, need more boot space, or prefer Toyota's approach to design and ownership experience.

 The Verdict

-The Toyota Camry takes 4 of 5 key spec categories and comes in at a lower price.
-The Toyota Camry will save you roughly $1,140 a year in fuel.
+The Toyota Camry takes 2 of 3 key spec categories and comes in at a lower price.
 If boot space matters, the Toyota Camry has a clear edge.
-The MG 7 adds peace of mind with a longer 10-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions